caderek/gramma/README.md

 gramma init
 ```

 By doing so, your project will not depend on your user's setting.
-It is useful when you want to share your project with others (i.e. via Git repository).
+It is useful when you want to share your project with others, for example via Git repository.

 You can check the path to the global configuration file (as well as other paths used by Gramma) via the following command: